Cocoa Cashew Truffles, Everyday Life, Saturday Cooking, Whole30

 Why I Loved The Life Changing Magic of Tidying Up

 So have you heard of this book, The Life Changing Magic of Tidying Up?
 A few months ago it seemed like all my friends were telling me about.
 Apparently, it’s become all the rage since its release in 2014.
 In it, Marie Kondo outlines her KonMari method of tidying up your home once and for all.
 I didn’t want to hear about that, though.
 When this book came up in conversation, I would smile and nod, but I was thinking, “I don’t need to read another book about housekeeping, I just need to buckle down and keep house.”
 So I tried the Buckle Down Method.
 For months.
 It worked terribly.
 When we moved into our fixer upper, I told myself it would be different.
-I would have more space and we would have a place for everything.
-But here’s the thing: if you’re not willing to confront all the things you have, you’re not willing to put them away.
+Click here to learn more about the benefits of repairing or upgrading your driveway with stamped concrete.

 Moving after ten years of marriage and three children was eye opening.
 I was floored by all the boxes we pulled out of the attic only to move them to another attic.
 They were out of sight, but they were weighing on my mind—what is in all those boxes?
 I always thought I was a ruthless de-clutterer!
 And it wasn’t just the attic.
 All my mental images of peaceful rooms were replaced with mounds of stuff.
 I know I could say, “give yourself a break, you just moved in,” but that would not have been the truth.
 The truth was I liked our house better before we moved our belongings into it, which seems the opposite of how it should be.

 Then came Spring in the midst of it all.
 The week after Easter feels like the true New Year.
 January is just a joke, when we’re still wanting to hibernate in the winter season of rest.
 I don’t remember consciously deciding to, but I guess all this fresh air got to me, and I took the plunge and read The Life Changing Magic of Tidying Up cover to cover last week.
 Surprisingly, I loved it.
 Okay, yes, there was a bit too much treating inanimate objects like they are living beings, but ignore all that and what you have is a whole new way to declutter and manage your home that actually works.
+For reliable and professional ac repair service fishers in, turn to the experts who get the job done right.
+If your home needs plumbing maintenance services, you may need to hire a plumbing contractor Puyallup.

 Before I tell you the five kinds of items I got rid of after reading this book, let me tell you a tiny bit about the KonMari method.
 The first step is going through your belongings by item type, not by room.
 You handle your things and ask “Does it spark joy?”
 Now, you don’t have to ask this about things like your toothbrush, but it’s a valid question for just about everything else.
 You may be shocked how many things in your house actually spark feelings of guilt or worse that you never even realized.
 I’m not trying to get all touchy-feely or assign life to inanimate objects, but Kondo’s point that our possessions have an effect on us is, strangely enough, true.
 So you go through this process for your clothes, your books, and progress through all the different kinds of items in your house, ending with your keepsakes and photos.
 Then, and only then, do you work on putting things away.
 Because every single thing in your house needs a home.
 Sound overwhelming?
 It’s not a process you can do in one week, for sure.
 Kondo recommends getting it all done in six months.
 I promise you, though, once you start, you’re going to want to get it all done right away!